 THINK ABOUT YOUR POST-CORONAVIRUS (COVID-19) MARKETING TACTICS

-The recent announcements by the Federal Government highlighted that more stringent control measures were being put into place, and these will be here for at LEAST 6-months.
+The announcements by the Federal Government highlighted that more stringent control measures were being put into place, and these will be here for at LEAST 6 to 12-months.

 After this period, you need to be thinking about bringing your business operations back to some level of normality.
 Review the last few months and ask yourself the following questions;

 • What changes MUST we revert to normal? e.g. pricing and sale policies etc